who are we?

 Bill Ingram is a Certified Lay Minister in the York District of the Susquehanna Annual Conference, and currently serves as lay pastor of Mt.
 Calvary church.

 Bill accepted Christ and was baptized as a senior in high school.
 He graduated from Shippensburg State College with a teaching degree.
 He and his wife have been in Hanover since 1973, and have two daughters.
 Bill has a passion for teaching youth to grow in their personal relationship with Christ, both as Sunday school teacher and as youth leader.
-He has served in many leadership positions in the church and has was also a member of the choir and praise team.
-After retiring from 40 years manufacturing management, Bill felt the call to ministry.
-He is currently serving as a Certified Lay Minister of Mt.
-Calvary and Salem Guldens UMC.
+Has been the pastor at Mt Calvary since 2016.